jarusll/the-logs/index.md

 I think I went through deployment hell.
 Altho there were no consequences It ate up my time.
 I had planned to write about peak finding but oh well.

+MIT OCW is a gem.
+I remember watching those about 2 years back.
+I did not have the fundamentals clear so I could only understand parts of it which lead to demotivation.
+I can do it now.
+The plan is to go through 6006 and then 6046.
+If there are any advanced courses than 6046 for algorithms I will go through them as well.

 Good day, night

 # 2022-06-07